 The Bad: Liquidation of Assets

 If you’re not repaying your debts due to low revenue, creditors will try to repossess any collateral you offered in your application.
-This puts you one step closer to bankruptcy; even though it feels terrible to let your yacht or other considerably costly collateral go, think of it as the price of continuing business.
+This puts you one step closer to bankruptcy.
+Even though it feels terrible to let your yacht or other considerably costly collateral go, think of it as the price of continuing business.
 After your lender repossesses your collateral, you should be free from most obligations on that debt, allowing you to focus on better managing your finances moving forward.

 The Good: Ability to Face Emergencies